MOTOROLA

 Introduction

-Please note that this page is new, and is regularly revised and added to.
-There are going to be some models not shown and some information missing, which will be added in time.
+Please note that this page is regularly revised and added to.
+There will be some models not shown and some information missing, which will be added in time.
 The years given are usually approximate, as exact records are not publicly available if they exist at all.

 Deluxe Line (1940-1950)